open-eid/SiVa/docs/siva/overview.md

 # SiVa overview

-PDF Validation Service (hereinafter – the Service) is a SOAP-based service which purpose is to validate signatures in digitally signed PDF-files according to laws of the Republic of Estonia (described below in the Validation Policy section).
+SiVa (Signature Validation) web service (hereinafter – the Service) is a JSON and SOAP based service which purpose is to validate signatures in digitally signed BDOC, DDOC, PDF and X-Road ASiCE files according to laws of the Republic of Estonia
+(described in the [Validation Policy](appendix/validation_policy) section).

 The Service uses